fhiso/sources-and-citations/citation-elements.md

 the resultant *localisation set*.

-{.note}  *Merging* of *localisation sets* only occurs as the result of the *deduplication* of *citation element sets* per §3.3.
+{.note}  *Merging* of *localisation sets* only occurs as the result of the *deduplication* of *citation element sets* per {§cardinality}.
 It specifies the *localisation sets* are merged in the order they appear in the *citation element set*.

 If a *citation element* has a *citation element name* which is an empty *localisation set*, that *citation element* *should* be discarded.

-{.note} This can occur as the result of removing *invalid* *strings* from a previously non-empty *localisation set*, as explained in §3.2.3.
+{.note} This can occur as the result of removing *invalid* *strings* from a previously non-empty *localisation set*, as explained in {§invalid-elts}.

 ## Defining citation element terms                      {#defining-elts}